newism/nsm.photo_tags.ee_addon/README.md

 Adding the selection areas for your NSM Photo Tags is simple to do (and will be made easier as we release updated versions).

-* Create a new Channel Entry in the channel used to store your galleries.
+* Create a new Channel Entry in the channel used to store your photo and corresponding tags.
 * Choose or upload an image to use in the File field that you chose to target during the set up process (eg: we use `nsm_photo_tags_test_image`).
 * Save the entry and follow the link to Edit the entry again.
 * You will notice that above the Matrix custom field we added for our NSM Photo Tags there is now a large version of the image you chose earlier.